 - Cucumbers, sliced or diced (you may want to wait until over at least 18 months and then remove the skin)

-- Snap peas, diced fresh or steamed for younger eaters
+- Snap peas, diced fresh for kids over 2 or steamed for younger eaters

 - Sweet potato, peeled, diced and roasted until soft, or roasted whole until soft and served in pieces